straider/coding-dojo/WebServices/README.md

 Complex Kata to show that complex data types can be handled, by SOAP and by REST (with XML or JSON).

+## 3.6.
+ToDo

+Complex Kata to show how to perform XML / JSON marshalling and unmarshalling, with JAXB.

 ----

 # 4. TDD - Test-Driven Development